abhishekbodhekar/URLShortner/README.md

-# Project Title
+# URL Shortner

 This is an implementation of URL shortning

 # Description

 This is a package contains implementation for shortning the URLs.

 The golang is used on application layer.
 Redis is used for database.

 A docker-compose is provided as well.

 It inculdes every data stored in redis completely incrypted with AES ecryption.

 Also, It stores the number of visits made to any short link.

 An API key is required to get the # visits.

-It provides an API to create a API key.
+It provides an API to generate an API key.
 Access to generate API key is currently unrestricted.

 ### Prerequisites